Have you ever taken the time to sit down and analyze the material cost of producing a single canvas print?

 Cost Per Print

-Hopefully most of you have, but for those who haven’t, allow me walk you through what is sure to be an eye-opening and insightful process to recognize and appreciate a fundamental component of your business.
+For those who haven’t, allow me walk you through what is sure to be an eye-opening and insightful process to recognize and appreciate a fundamental component of your business.
 Let me begin by posing a question: would you pay $1 per print to ensure that each would last 100 years without fading or yellowing?
 What if that same dollar also gave you the opportunity to print the widest possible spectrum of colors, with the greatest amount of density, and the sharpest resolution that an inkjet canvas is capable of producing?
 How about if that same dollar also gave you the confidence to truthfully tell each of your customers that all of your prints are made using finest and most technologically advanced inkjet canvas available today?
 The obvious answers to these questions are yes, yes, and yes.
 Now, let me explain how to make this $1 insurance policy, quality advantage, and marketing tool a reality for your business.

 The inspiration for this article comes from several discussions we have had with fine art printmakers who are surprised to learn the true cost difference per print of using a high-quality, archival certified canvas versus an economy grade canvas that contains optical brightener additives and is susceptible to yellowing and fading over time.
 After doing the math on a 24”x24” print, the cost difference is only a single dollar.
 Each of these printmakers has admitted that they had only been considering the cost difference on an entire roll of canvas, but after the cost is broken down per print, choosing the higher quality canvas is an easy decision.